 Their vineyard sits in an interesting location, it is in the “hourglass” of the Napa Valley which is the area north of St. Helena where the valley narrows down into a small strip before opening up again into the northern part of the valley.

 The vineyard is perched on the eastern facing slopes of the Mayacamas mountains just below Stony Hill’s vineyards.
 This is one of those unique high end hillside vineyard neighborhoods that you find in select parts of the Napa Valley.
 Vineyard and winery neighbors include Colgin’s Tychson Hill, Vineyard 29 and Grace Family.
 Sabina’s own vineyards are farmed organically.
 A number of mature olive trees grow on the property.
 These trees shade an old road that was used to access the nearby Bale Grist Mill (a California State Park) for hauling ground flour and other grains.

 Because the winery is on site and the planted acreage small they can pick and choose when to harvest individual blocks or even rows.
 As a result rather than picking all the vineyard at once they pick only the areas that have reached physiological maturity.
 This is critical as the edges of their vineyard receive more shade from the nearby forest.

 Refreshingly, here is a Napa producer who has gone against the grain of picking at extremely high brix levels; all of the wines we tasted were in the low to mid 13 percent alcohol range.
 David and Susan enjoy drinking lower alcohol wines and these are the wines they produce.
 A key decision is made when harvesting; their fruit is picked at its ripeness but not at its over ripeness.
 All French Oak is used ranging from normal sized barrels to larger Puncheons.
-Fermentation is started with native yeast.
+Fermentation is started with indigenous yeast.